thcipriani/blog_src/_posts/2014-05-25-lightweight-portable-vagrant-docker.md

 Docker can run a container running a non-daemonized program as a daemon (much like supervisor can run non-daemonized programs as daemons).
 Supervisor is used as a way of running both nginx and php-fpm as non-daemonized programs.
-It is also noteworthy that the dockerfile creates and/or modifys configuration files for php-fpm and nginx to make sure they both run in non-daemon mode.
+It is also noteworthy that the dockerfile creates and/or modifies configuration files for php-fpm and nginx to make sure they both run in non-daemon mode.

 `nginx/default`